 “Without any media or preconceptions about what our sex should look like, we’ve been both rough and adoring, both tender and playful”

-When I got together with my partner Jess recently, I realised that the continuous swiping like a robot had made me numb to my deeper desires.
+When I got together with my partner recently, I realised that the continuous swiping like a robot had made me numb to my deeper desires.
 I experienced a gentless when they first approached me from behind as I washed dishes, turned my head gently and kissed my lips.
 The joy I’d been searching for passed between us.
-I’ve come to realise that no one can understand my gender, not even me, but Jess has always tried to know my identity and its fluctuations as intimately as possible.
+I’ve come to realise that no one can understand my gender, not even me, but my partner has always tried to know my identity and its fluctuations as intimately as possible.

 As we’ve gotten to know each other’s bodies as two genderqueer people, our sex has felt queer and free of binaries too.
 Without any media or preconceptions about what our sex should look like, we’ve been both rough and adoring, both tender and playful.
 As I’ve fallen deeper for them, I’ve also fallen deeper for myself, and for their love for themselves.
 I love how naked we can be with each other.
 And despite a brief scare that they might be, thankfully, they are not allergic to my cats.